LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 * **Lake Como** - in Northern Italy’s Lombardy region, is an upscale resort area known for its dramatic scenery, set against the foothills of the Alps.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-23-29-49.png)
 * **Amalfi Coast** - is a 50-kilometer stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula, in the Campania region.
-It’s a popular holiday destination, with sheer cliffs and a rugged shoreline dotted with small beaches and pastel-colored fishing villages.
+It’s a popular holiday destination, with sheer cliffs and a rugged shoreline dotted with small beaches and pastel-coloured fishing villages.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-23-30-52.png)
 * **Florence Duomo Santa Maria del Fiore** - is the prominent landmark of the Florentine skyline.
 Not only is it known for its size and beauty, it also has hundreds of years of history and its dome is a major architectural masterpiece ahead of its time.